kamalsai1/keyword-spotter-backend/README.md

 IIITS Research Team.

 ### Acknowledgements
-Thanks to all 3 contributors who have invested their time in improving this project.
-(Palle Pranay Reddy, Amal S, KamalSai Yalamarthi)
+Thanks to all contributors who have invested their time in improving this project.
 Special thanks to healthcare professionals providing insights that guide the development of our solutions.